 What Other Foods Can Chickens Eat?

-Instead of flies, there are plenty of other foods that chickens can eat and much healthier for them.
+Instead of flies, there are plenty of other foods that chickens can eat and are much healthier for them.
 Below are some other foods that you can feed our chickens:

 Feeds should make up the bulk of their diet.
 Commercial feeds are formulated with the right amount of nutrition for your chickens.
 There are different types of feed made for each chicken at different ages.